mnspeer/membrane-permeability-predictions/README.md

 ### Using the pre-trained model

 To run the code using our pre-trained code (trained on Set1 + Set2 + Set3), use the *rf_classifier_load.py* program.
-Input the name of the raw data file used as a command line argument, when running the code.
+Include the raw data file as a command line argument.

 ~~~
 python rf_classifier_load.py *datafile*